-- 2.b 1-4 family residential mortgages serviced with no recourse or other servicer-provided credit enhancements.
-Report the outstanding principal balance of 1-to-4 family residential mortgage loans that the reporting bank services for others under servicing arrangements in which the reporting bank does not provide recourse or other servicer-provided credit enhancements. - 2.c Other financial assets.
+- 2.b Closed-end 1-4 family residential mortgages serviced with no recourse or other servicer-provided credit enhancements.
+Report the outstanding principal balance of closed-end 1-to-4 family residential mortgage loans (as defined for Schedule RC-C, part I, item 1.c.(2)) that the reporting bank services for others under servicing arrangements in which the reporting bank does not provide recourse or other servicer-provided credit enhancements. - 2.c Other financial assets.
 NOTE: Memorandum item 2.c is to be completed if the principal balance of loans and other financial assets serviced for others is more than \$10 million.

-Report the outstanding principal balance of loans and other financial assets, other than 1-to-4 family residential mortgage loans, that the reporting bank services for others.
-These serviced financial assets may include, but are not limited to, credit cards, automobile loans, and loans guaranteed by the Small Business Administration.
+Report the outstanding principal balance of loans and other financial assets, other than closed-end 1-to-4 family residential mortgage loans, that the reporting bank services for others.
+These serviced financial assets may include, but are not limited to, home equity lines, credit cards, automobile loans, and loans guaranteed by the Small Business Administration.